SainsburyWellcomeCentre/NeuralPlayground/sehec/tests/README.md

 ## 1. Introduction
 When you commit code to your repository, you can continuously build and test the code to make sure that the commit doesn't introduce errors.
-Anytime you submit a pullrequest make sure you included tests.
+Anytime you submit a pull request make sure you included tests.

 ## 2. Add Env Test